Balance training — the most underrated fall prevention tool

 Expect that progress won't be linear.
 Some days your parent will be less steady than others.
 Fatigue, medication changes, illness, even the time of day affects balance.
 This is normal.
 The long-term trend is what matters.

 Talk to your parent about fall risk in their home.
 Are there throw rugs that could catch a foot?
 Are hallways clear of clutter?
 Is there adequate lighting, particularly at night?
 Does your parent wear appropriate shoes, or do they shuffle around in slippers with no support?
-These environmental factors matter alongside balance training.
+The CDC reports that over 60 percent of falls among older adults happen at home, so these environmental factors matter alongside balance training.

 The Difference It Makes

 Falls in older adults can be catastrophic.
-A fall that causes a hip fracture can trigger a cascade of complications: immobility, blood clots, pneumonia, delirium, and the loss of the independence your parent worked so hard to maintain.
+The CDC reports that falls cost the U.S. healthcare system over $50 billion annually, and a fall that causes a hip fracture can trigger a cascade of complications: immobility, blood clots, pneumonia, delirium, and the loss of the independence your parent worked so hard to maintain.
 Preventing falls preserves everything else.

 A parent who has strong balance moves through the world with more confidence.
-They take stairs without gripping the railing.
+They take stairs without gripping the railing in fear.
 They reach for something on a high shelf without holding onto the counter.
-They walk on uneven ground without fear.
+They walk on uneven ground without dread.
 They trip and catch themselves.
 They turn quickly to look at something without becoming dizzy.
 These ordinary movements are the substance of daily life.

 The work your parent does now, in these quiet moments of standing on one foot, of walking a line, of shifting their weight, is the work of protection.
 It's the work of keeping themselves upright, keeping themselves safe, keeping themselves independent.
 And it's work that, unlike many of the limitations that come with age, can actually get better.